-(West Hills) On a cold night on the west side, the Sierra Canyon Trailblazers paid a visit to the Chaminade Eagles Friday night in the CIF Division II Finals and physically domintated their hosts to the tune of 35-7 and were crowned the DII Champs.
+(West Hills) – On a cold night on the west side, the Sierra Canyon Trailblazers paid a visit to the Chaminade Eagles Friday night in the CIF Division II Finals and physically dominated their hosts to the tune of 35-7 and were crowned the DII Champs.

-The win makes it back-to-back titles for Sierra Canyon who knocked off Cajon last year for the Divison III title.
-Last year’s championship earned the Trailblazers a bump to Division II and head coach Jon Ellinhouse and staff were ready for the challenge.
+The win makes it back-to-back titles for Sierra Canyon who knocked off Cajon last year for the Division III title.
+Last year’s championship earned the Trailblazers a bump to Division II and head coach Jon Ellinghouse and staff were ready for the challenge.